winitzki/scall/tutorial/programming_dhall.md

 So far, we have motivated hylomorphisms as fold-like functions adapted to greatest fixpoint types (instead of least fixpoints).
-Because of the universal quantifiers `∀(t : Type)` and `∀(r : Type)` in their type signature, hylomorphisms are in fact more general: they can be used to transform values of an arbitrary type `t` into values of another type `r`, as long as we can supply a suitable functor `F` and some functions of types `t → F t` and `F r → r`.
+Because of the universal quantifiers `∀(t : Type)` and `∀(r : Type)` in their type signature, hylomorphisms may be viewed as more general functions that transform values of an arbitrary type `t` into values of another type `r`, as long as we can supply a suitable functor `F` and some functions of types `t → F t` and `F r → r`.

 An intuitive picture of that sort of computation is that the given function of type `t → F t` will be used repeatedly to "unfold" a given value of type `t` into a tree-like data structure of type `F (F (...
 (F t)...))`, while the function of type `F r → r` will be used repeatedly to extract the required output values (of type `r`) from that tree-like structure.

 Another way of understanding hylomorphisms is to rewrite their type signature as: